nowsprinting/test-helper.monkey/README.md

 > In batchmode, does not operate UI elements on Canvas.
 > Because `UnityEngine.UI.GraphicRaycaster` does not work in batchmode.

+> **Note**
+> This library can use in runtime code because it does not depend on the Unity Test Framework.

 ### Find and operate interactive uGUI elements API